 Renewable fuels help in reducing CO2 generation by absorption of atmospheric CO2.
 Treatment like a catalytic converter cannot be attached to the vehicle to filter out CO2.

 Climate change is associated with CO2.
-The problem with CO2 rising levels is becoming a contributing factor for the greenhouse effect, hence global temperature is raised affecting the climate.
+The problem with CO2 rising levels is becoming a contributing factor to the greenhouse effect, hence global temperature is raised affecting the climate.
 Along with CO2, other greenhouse gases are equally contributing to the situation, but, CO2 became one of the hazardous factors in the contribution.

 CO2 emissions from automobiles